+Obje ctive

 To ensure that the height of development (other than dwellings) respects the existing neighbourhood character or desired future character statements, if any

-Acce Acceptable Solutions Performance Criteria A1 Building height (other than for dwellings) must not exceed 8m.
-P1 P1 Building height (other than for dwellin must be appropriate to the site and th streetscape having regard to the: a) effect of the slope of the site on the height of the building; and b) relationship between the proposed building height and the height of existing adjacent buildings; and c) visual impact of the building when viewed from the road and from adjoining properties; and d) degree of overshadowing and overlooking of adjoining properties.
+Acce ptable Solutions Performance Criteria

+dwellings) must not exceed 8m. streetscape having regard to the: a) effect of the slope of the site on the height of the building; and b) relationship between the proposed building height and the height of existing adjacent buildings; and visual impact of the building when viewed from the road and from adjoining properties; and d) degree of overshadowing and overlooking of adjoining properties.